aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/5000-use-construct-in-cdk-app.md

 ## Npm install cdkworkshop-lib dependency

-To use the published CDK Construct library (called `cdkworkshop-lib`) that contains the hitcounter CDK Construct, use `npm install` to add it to the CDK application's dependencies:
+To use the published `cdkworkshop-lib` CDK construct library containing the hitcounter CDK construct, use `npm install` to add it to the CDK application's dependencies:

 {{<highlight bash>}}
 npm install cdkworkshop-lib
 {{</highlight>}}

-## Adapt the import to use the CDK Construct library
+## Adapt import to use the construct library

-To replace the local version of the hitcounter CDK COnstruct with the one from the cdkworkshop-lib CDK Construct Library, replace `import { HitCounter } from './hitcounter';` with `import { HitCounter } from 'cdkworkshop-lib';`, which results in the following import block in `cdk-workshop-stack.ts`:
+To replace the local version of the hitcounter construct with the one from the cdkworkshop-lib construct library, replace `import { HitCounter } from './hitcounter';` with `import { HitCounter } from 'cdkworkshop-lib';`, which results in the following import block in `cdk-workshop-stack.ts`:

 {{<highlight ts>}}
 import * as cdk from 'aws-cdk-lib';